 Wagashi: Traditional Japanese Sweets

 Traditional Japanese sweets have been developed and loved as far back as the Yayoi Era (300 BD - 300 AD), the Iron Age that saw the beginnings of Japanese civilization.
-The modern term wagashi (和菓子 - Japanese sweets) was first writtesn as kuwashi (果子), with the characters for "fruit" and "child" - in this case, meaning nuts - and the birth of wagashi came in the Yayoi consumption of fruits and nuts such as chestnuts, dates, strawberries, and melons.
+The modern term wagashi (和菓子 - Japanese sweets) was first written as kuwashi (果子), with the characters for "fruit" and "child" - in this case, meaning nuts - and the birth of wagashi came in the Yayoi consumption of fruits and nuts such as chestnuts, dates, strawberries, and melons.

 From this simple snacking, more sophisticated wagashi were developed during the Heian Era (794-1185), which saw the flourishing of a refined, cloistered court culture through the import of Chinese innovations.
-Alongside the Chinese character0derived kana writing system, imperial court fashions, and Buddhist thought, Japanese envoys to China also brought back culinary innovations: the use of sugar, the brewing of tea, and the baking of starch-based sweets.
-The fire of Japanese dessert-making was lit, and Japanese bakers developed early forms of mochi and dango, two sweet types of rice flour-based wagashi, to be consumed as luxury itemds by the courtiers of Kyoto.
+Alongside the Chinese character, derived kana writing system, imperial court fashions, and Buddhist thought, Japanese envoys to China also brought back culinary innovations: the use of sugar, the brewing of tea, and the baking of starch-based sweets.
+The fire of Japanese dessert-making was lit, and Japanese bakers developed early forms of mochi and dango, two sweet types of rice flour-based wagashi, to be consumed as luxury items by the courtiers of Kyoto.

-The Muromachi Era (1336-1573) was feudal period that redistributed power away from the imperial court into the hands of shogun (generals) and local lords with troops of samurai.
+The Muromachi Era (1336-1573) was the feudal period that redistributed power away from the imperial court into the hands of shogun (generals) and local lords with troops of samurai.
 Accordingly, Muromachi wagashi developed a form to be enjoyed not in the courtyards of the capital but in the peaceful back-rooms of the feudal manor.

 The diversity of Muromachi Era wagashi was enhanced by the arrival of Portuguese merchants in the 16th century, bringing with them bread-based European sweets.
-Particularly popular was the sponge cake castella, which took on a life of its own in Japan and has been a staple of traditional Japanese desets for over 400 years.
+Particularly popular was the sponge cake castella, which took on a life of its own in Japan and has been a staple of traditional Japanese desserts for over 400 years.

 In the following Edo Era of strict isolation (1603-1868), advances in Japanese agricultural technology and culinary methods allowed wagashi eating to spread for all classes of society to enjoy.
-The success of dometstic sugar farming in the 18th century gave Japan independence from Chinese imports.
+The success of domestic sugar farming in the 18th century gave Japan independence from Chinese imports.
 What had been a luxury import for the high strata of society now lined the streets in Japanese food stalls that can still be seen today.
 The more widespread wagashi developed a strong identity in Japanese culture, and individual varieties became key components of Japanese festivals and holidays.

-While estern sweets, such as cookies, cakes, and chocolates, have also gained a foothold in Japan's modern global era, traditional Japanese sweets still occupy a strong position in Japanese culture and are enjoyed by many Japanese people today.
+While Eastern sweets, such as cookies, cakes, and chocolates, have also gained a foothold in Japan's modern global era, traditional Japanese sweets still occupy a strong position in Japanese culture and are enjoyed by many Japanese people today.
 Renowned author of the early 20th century Junichiro Tanizaki compares the appeal of Japanese and Western sweets thus:

 "It has been said of Japanese food that it is a cuisine to be looked at rather that eaten.
 I would go further and say that it is to be meditated upon, a kind of silent music evoked by hte combination of lacquerware and the light of a candle flickering in the dark.
 Natsume Soseki, in Pillows of Grass, praises the color of the confection yokan; and is it not indeed a color to call forth meditation?
-The cloudy translucence, like that of jade; the faint, dreamlike glow that suffuses it , as if it had drunk into its very depths the light of the sun; the complexity and profundity of the color - nothing of the sort is to be found in Western candeis.
+The cloudy translucence, like that of jade; the faint, dreamlike glow that suffuses it , as if it had drunk into its very depths the light of the sun; the complexity and profundity of the color - nothing of the sort is to be found in Western candies.
 How simple and insignificant cream-filled chocolates seem by comparison!"

-- and chestnut-based sweets and more modern varieties, including potato starch, starch from the root of a Japanese plant called Kuzu, castella sponge cake, and a gelatin made from algae called Kanten, or agar.
-Other commong flavorings include matcha powder and honey.
+Instead of pure sugar or syrup, wagashi often use for a sweetener a red bean paste mixed with sugar called anko.
+The range of base ingredients has grown throughout wagashi's history, including both traditional rice paste and chestnut-based sweets and more modern varieties, including potato starch, starch from the root of a Japanese plant called Kuzu, castella sponge cake, and gelatin made from algae called Kanten, or agar.
+Other common flavourings include matcha powder and honey.